rahulw311/Facial-Emotion-Recognition/README.md

 A simple GUI has been designed using tkinter to act as the front end of this application.

+As for the music, I have defined a .xlsx sheet where a list of songs was populated with links to the files on the system for each of the 4 emotions mentioned above which would then be shuffled and added to the queue to be run.
+(Not uploaded by me and has to be done manually when sourcing the code).

 Please download all the necessary libraries and dependencies before using the project.

 A detailed report can be found on this project in the documents as well.